runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

 ![Formal Verification Process Overview](media/img/formal-verification-process-diagram.png)

 The figure provides an overview of how requirements are turned into working code.
-In convential software development, a developer (and typically also compiler) together turn system requirements into executable code.
+In conventional software development, a developer (and typically also compiler) together turn system requirements into executable code.
 A (possibly different) developer will then write tests that hook into the executable code, ensuring that certain code paths return desired results.